 - Staff lead a successful union campaign

 In 1947, 68 college employees (in buildings, grounds, and maintenance) who formed a local with the United Mine Workers union walked off their jobs to protest poor working conditions and pay.
+(Don’t be fooled though, the staff are no longer unionized and the College has worked hard to keep it that way)

 - Student College Radio in Founded